Twisted traces and quantization of moduli stacks of 3d $\mathcal{N}=4$ Chern-Simons-matter theories: Preliminaries: 3d N=4 theories

-\end{defin} It is possible to define twisted traces on the modules \eqref{eq:scH} \cite{Etingof:2019guc}.
-They are introduced presently according to \cite[Eq.(2.36)]{Bullimore:2020jdq}. \begin{defin}Let $J_C, J_H$ denote the grading operators induced on, respectively, $\mA_{\hbar}^{\mC (\sQ)}$ and $\mA_{\hbar}^{\mH (\sQ)}$ by the Hamiltonian torus action on the underlying symplectic variety.
-The untwisted traces on the Verma modules \eqref{eq:scH} are
+\end{defin} The twisted traces on \eqref{eq:scH} are introduced presently according to \cite[Eq.(2.36)]{Bullimore:2020jdq}. \begin{defin}Let $J_C, J_H$ denote the grading operators induced on, respectively, $\mA_{\hbar}^{\mC (\sQ)}$ and $\mA_{\hbar}^{\mH (\sQ)}$ by the Hamiltonian torus action on the underlying symplectic variety.
+The untwisted traces of the identity on the Verma modules \eqref{eq:scH} are